 Does Sandbox Exist?

 The Opinion of SEO Specialists

 In the SEO community, there is no unanimous response to the question of Sandbox’s existence.
-However, experts and SEO bloggers such as Neil Patel and Ahrefs, tend to believe that the Sandbox is a myth.
+However, experts and SEO bloggers such as Neil Patel, tend to believe that the Sandbox is a myth.
 Some simply do not even cover this topic.